dominikhei/eartquake-streaming/readme.md

 Since I have already preconfigured everything, you only need a few things and undergo little effort to create the project.
 __Note:__ This project will lead to costs on AWS, I am by no means repsonsible for any charges on your account.

-You need to have terraform installed, and authenticated with AWS as wel as beeing able to execute shell scripts.
+You need to have Terraform installed, and authenticated with AWS as wel as beeing able to execute shell scripts.
 Last, the ability to build docker containers is a requirement too.

 Once that has been made sure, you have to replace some variables in [var.tf](/terraform/var.tf).
 They are: